The First Linux Recording

 Linux Tip #1: Max Amount of Locked Memory

-This is primarily for Mixbus and Mixbus32c running on Linux. the distro I’m using is Fedora Jam, however this may apply to other distros as well as Ardour, which Mixbus is based on.
+This is primarily for Mixbus and Mixbus32c running on Linux.
+It also applies to Ardour, which Mixbus is based on.
+The distro I’m using is Fedora Jam, however this most likely applies to whatever distro you’re using.

 Issue